aosedge/meta-aos-rcar-gen4/README.md

 ## Generate Aos update image

 Aos update image generation is done by dom0 yocto.
 The Aos image requires moulin build is successfully done.
-It means after doing any source changes, `ninja` build command should be issued before generating the Aos image.
+It means, after doing any source changes, `ninja` build command should be issued before generating the Aos image.

 The following commands should be performed to generate the Aos image: